BarbyKelly/quizproject/README.md

 - Thankful to Coding Group member Patrick Hladun for guiding developer via Slack, to get console errors to show up, and how to track errors one by one.
 He also pointed out where names of the functions were clashing, and some ; vs : errors in developer's code.

-- Grateful to Laura Mayock, group's Cohort Facilitator at the time, for our weekly group meetings and guidance, encouraging students to show and talk about their projects.
+- Grateful to Cohort Facilitators, Laura Mayock and Kristyna, for weekly group meetings and guidance, encouraging students to show and talk about their projects.
-  And to everyone who took part of the group meetings, shared their projects, and each person who supported via Slack.
+  And to everyone who took part of those group meetings, shared their projects.

+- Appreciating everyone who supported via Slack, who tested Estonia Quiz in #peer-review channel, and gave their feedback.

 - Thankful to tutors and their patience, guiding Developer to figure out the next steps, or sharing info about the correct version of software.